 A risk assessment should be reviewed annually and is held by the Head of Training.

-All staff and students are provided adequate access to policies & procedures and students are provided a 'Student Handbook'
+All staff and students are provided adequate access to policies and procedures and students are provided a 'Student Handbook'

 Staff will be properly briefed on initial appointment and encouraged to review policies as often as possible.
-Training & re-training is ideally conducted every 3 years.
+Training and re-training is ideally conducted every 3 years.